comunica/Article-SSWS2020-AMF/content/evaluation.md

 In order to share the conditions under which the experiment was executed, a list of all [used _software versions and their dependencies_ in a Turtle document](cite:cites lsd) will be generated after each run together with the evaluation results.
-Comunica Bencher is _open-source_, and is available on [GitHub](https://github.com/comunica/comunica-bencher).
+Comunica Bencher is _open-source_, and will be available on GitHub.
 With this, our experiments are fully reproducible.

 Concretely, Comunica Bencher offers abstraction of the following <a about="#evaluation-workflow" content="Comunica Bencher evaluation workflow" href="#evaluation-workflow" property="rdfs:label" rel="cc:license" resource="https://creativecommons.org/licenses/by/4.0/">workflow</a>: